Between Hearing and Silence

 These portraits of silence, both divine and human, will introduce readers to a novel way of understanding the relational dynamics within the divine-human relationship.
 As the biblical texts move between silence and sound, readers will discover the crises of faith experienced by the people of God in their journey, even as these hardships hold within them great hope for Israel’s future.
 Most significantly in the Old Testament, silence emerges as a sacred medium of communication between the Lord and the people of God, modeling even for the contemporary life of faith a posture of hopeful openness to the often mysterious ways of the divine.

 In the Hebrew Bible, silence is much more than the absence of sound.
 It is an exceptional phenomenon that can presage divine abandonment or conversely God’s mercy and forgiveness.
-John Kessler’s study of silence traverses the full range of peak human experiences grounded in silence, and careful exegesis of these biblical accounts brings forth their deeper meaning.
+John Kessler’s study traverses the full range of peak human experiences grounded in silence, and careful exegesis of these biblical accounts brings forth their deeper meaning.
 A fitting climax is a meditation on the silence of the sacred, not only at the Holy of Holies in the Jerusalem Temple but as well in the experiences of everyday people, with Sabbath observance a rich example.~Richard Bautch, Professor of Humanities and Associate Dean of The School of Arts and Humanities, St. Edward's University